-See also section 875 (Continuation of petroleum royalty exemption for flaring or venting under 1923 Act).

-- (2) If- - (a) petroleum produced from the relevant well is coal seam gas or natural gas; and - (b) the gas is flared or vented; and - (c) the gas is, within the period provided for under subsections (3) to (5), produced as part of the production testing;
+- (1) This section applies if- - (a) under section 73 or 152, a petroleum tenure holder carries out production testing in relation to a particular petroleum well (the relevant well); or - (b) under a 1923 Act petroleum tenure, the tenure holder carries out production testing in relation to a particular petroleum well (also the relevant well). - (2) If- - (a) petroleum produced from the relevant well is coal seam gas or natural gas; and - (b) the gas is flared or vented; and - (c) the gas is, within the period provided for under subsection (3) produced as part of the production testing;

-petroleum royalty is payable for the production from the relevant well only for the amount of the production during the period that is more than 3 000 000 cubic metres.
+petroleum royalty is only payable on the amount of the petroleum flared or vented during the period that is more than 3000000m.